DJJo14/kodi2home/README.md

 With Kodi you can call scripts and with that do the same.
 For example call a script that calls a webtrigger.
 Because it has to start the script and then connect, it can be a sec later before the action is done.
 I created a video to see the difference.
 Watch closely to number change.
 Volume up is kodi2home and down is a script.
 [![Call a script vs kodi2home](http://img.youtube.com/vi/MlcBf1nm40w/0.jpg)](http://www.youtube.com/watch?v=MlcBf1nm40w)

+The hard part is to send out a message from kodi, without calling a script.
+Because calling a script from kodi takes almost 1 sec.
+This is where the NotifyAll comes in, this is a buildin message from kodi sending to all of the connected (web-)sockets.

 ## How is it done
 Kodi2home is not more than two websockets connected to each other.
 One side is lisening for the "NotifyAll" and the other side sending it to Home Assistant.
 Both of the websockets are already connected.
 So there is less delay there.
 The script is programed just like Home Assistant kodi intergration, so if it is liked, it can be intergated in to Home Assistant kodi intergration.